Darren Giudici from Scotland seeks advice on Women Empowering Women June 13, 2001

 Good luck in making your moral $millions$, & if you never get there, take solace in the fact - YOU WILL GET TO HEAVEN!!!

 Cheers for now,

 Mark Mitchell sends his comments along from Scotland Oct 18/01.

 1st class site!
 Will be buying the book!

-After I had tried to explain her folly she had the following conversation
+After I had tried to explain her folly she had the following conversation with a colleague.

 "It's people like Mark who cause these things to crash."